 |Other Names||Jack Russell x Poodle, Jackadoodle, Jackdoodle, Jackapoodle, Jack A Poo, Jackapoo, Jackpoo, Poojack|

-These little doggies are thought to have first appeared around twenty years ago as a result of crossing the two pedigrees; the Jack Russell and the Miniature or Toy Poodle.
+These little dogs are thought to have first appeared around twenty years ago as a result of crossing the two pedigrees; the Jack Russell and the Miniature or Toy Poodle.
 As they are a relatively new breed, characteristics and traits can vary from puppy to puppy, meaning some will look and act very differently to others!
-They are often discussed as being a 'designer' cross breed and although not recognised by the Kennel Club, they are generally a very healthy doggy, so long as they are bred responsibly.
+They are often discussed as being a 'designer' crossbreed and although not recognised by the Kennel Club, they are generally a very healthy dog, so long as they are bred responsibly.